Backbone One: Partnerships

 In March 2021, Backbone partnered with Nvidia to certify Backbone One as a recommended controller for their cloud gaming service GeForce Now.

 In June 2021, the company partnered with Microsoft to bring Xbox Cloud Gaming to iOS devices.
-The Backbone One controller was added to the "designed for Xbox" partner hardware program and was made available for purchase through the Microsoft Store.
+The Backbone One controller was added to the "Designed for Xbox" partner hardware program and was made available for purchase through the Microsoft Store.
 The Backbone One was also bundled with a 3-month trial of Xbox Game Pass.
-Backbone updated the Backbone app to feature several Xbox integrations and the packaging for the Backbone One was redesigned with official "Made for Xbox" branding.
+Backbone updated the Backbone app to feature several Xbox integrations and official "Made for Xbox" branding was added to the packaging.

+In June 2022, Backbone partnered with Google to certify Backbone One as a recommended controller for their former cloud gaming service Stadia.